Green Party of Rhode Island: Campaign 2012

 In the 2012 Presidential election, the party supported Jill Stein's presidential candidacy.
 Stein and her running mate, Cheri Honkala, officially gained ballot access on September 13, 2012.

 Campaign 2016

 In May 2016, the party nominated Jill Stein for President.

 Campaign 2020

 In May 2020, the party decided to suspend its 2020 presidential campaign, due to the ongoing coronavirus pandemic and the state's refusal to relax in-person petitioning.
 Publicly, the party issued a press release about the importance of defeating Donald Trump, instead of supporting in party-lines via helping from the state Green Party's involvement for the Party's primary season.
-A group in support of the Hawkins-Walker 2020 presidential campaign filed a complaint with the national party’s Accreditation Committee while simultaneously gathering ballot petition signatures in Rhode Island.
+A group in support of the Hawkins–Walker 2020 presidential campaign filed a complaint with the national party’s Accreditation Committee while simultaneously gathering ballot petition signatures in Rhode Island.

-The resulting controversy ultimately led the party to resign its affiliation with the Green Party of the United States, and return to its 1992-2001 status as an unaffiliated Green Party.
+The resulting controversy ultimately led the party to resign its affiliation with the Green Party of the United States, and return to its 1992 to 2001 status as an unaffiliated Green Party.